 The over application of lawn fertilizer, if done at a time of year when the weather is hot, can also easily result in the St Augustine lawn being badly burnt and severely damaged from a combination of the fertilizer and heat of the day in the blazing sun.

-If fertilizer is left on any lawn for too long during a hot day, the lawn will become burnt very quickly, the lawn will turn brown and may even die depending on the amount of fertilizer which is left sitting on the lawn and the temperature of the heat of the day.
+If fertilizer is left on any lawn for too long during a hot day, the lawn will become burnt very quickly, the lawn will turn brown depending on the amount of fertilizer which is left sitting on the lawn and the temperature of the heat of the day.

 Over fertilization simply and massively increases the possibility of this severe damage occurring to our lawns during hot weather.